itsdk109/AppDload/README.md

    ```bash
    python3 setup.py
    ```
-# For Windows users:
+**For Windows users:**

-    -Download this tool by clicking here and extracting the contents to a folder of your choice.
+- Download this tool by clicking here and extracting the contents to a folder of your choice.

-    -Open the command prompt and navigate to the folder where you extracted the tool.
+- Open the command prompt and navigate to the folder where you extracted the tool.

-    -Execute the script by running the following command:
+- Execute the script by running the following command:

 ```command
 python3 setup.py